microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementalert-list-alertincidents.md

 ## Examples

-### Example 1: Get the alert incidents with pagination for Azure AD roles under a resource scope like tenant.
+### Example 1: Get the top five alert incidents under a resource scope like the tenant

 #### Request
 The following is an example of a request.